 Annual earnings must be reported to ETF by January 31 of each year.
+ETF then provides earnings to Securian Financial which are used to update coverage amounts.

 Premium changes due to coverage amounts or age changes are effective July 1.
-Beginning April 1, 2026, premium changes due to coverage and age changes will take effect as of April 1 in subsequent years.